 Even setting aside such concerns, the epistemology of consciousness is difficult.
-It remains wide open how broadly consciousness spreads across the animal kingdom on Earth and what processes are the conscious ones in human beings.
-The live options span the entire range from radical panpsychism according to which everything in the universe is conscious all the way to views on which consciousness, that is, a genuine, morally considerable stream of experience, is limited only to mature human beings in their most reflective moments.19 someday create an artificial entity whose status as a genuinely conscious being is a matter of serious dispute.
+It remains an open question how broadly consciousness spreads across the animal kingdom on Earth and what processes are the conscious ones in human beings.
+The live options span the entire range from radical panpsychism according to which everything in the universe is conscious all the way to views on which consciousness, that is, a genuine stream of subjective experience, is limited only to mature human beings in their more reflective moments.19

+Although it seems reasonable to assume that we have not yet developed an artificial entity with a genuinely conscious stream of experience that merits substantial moral consideration, our poor understanding of consciousness raises the possibility that we might someday create an artificial entity whose status as a genuinely conscious being is a matter of serious dispute.
 This entity, we might imagine, says "ow!" when you strike its toe, says it enjoys watching sports on television, professes love for its friends - and it's not obvious that these are simple pre-programmed responses (as they would be for ELIZA or ASIMO), but neither is it obvious that these responses reflect the genuine feelings of a conscious being.
-The world's most knowledgeable authorities disagree, dividing into believers (yes, this is real conscious experience, just like we have!) and disbelievers (no way, you're just falling for superficial tricks instantiated in a dumb machine).
+The world's most knowledgeable authorities disagree, dividing into believers (yes, this is real conscious experience, just like we have!) and disbelievers (no way, you're just falling for tricks instantiated in a dumb machine).